 Sometimes it seems California has it all: beaches, wine, movie stars.
 Now, add one more item to that list: the nation’s most stringent and comprehensive privacy protection law for online consumers.
 While CCPA is only a single state law, it will have an impact on online marketing for just about every company in the United States and beyond.
 But there are some things every e-commerce marketer can do now to protect themselves.

 California.
 Consumer.
 Protection.
+Act.
 It’s All in the Name!

 The California Consumer Protection Act (CCPA) is very much what its name says: a statute aimed at assuring every single consumer in California the right to keep their data to themselves.
 While the law does not prevent marketers from collecting data, it makes it far easier for consumers to opt out while placing potentially severe penalties on marketers who don’t comply with their requests.
 It’s a pretty big shift from “Buyer beware” to “Seller, be prepared.”
 The onus for privacy has definitely shifted to the marketer.

 The law has some key and clear requirements:

 - Businesses have to inform customers at or before data collection on the categories of data and the intended use of their data.